 HDL cholesterol.
-Concentrations of 60 mg/dL or higher are optimal.
+Concentrations of 60 mg/dL or higher are associated with reduced risk.
 In general, an HDL concentration below 40 mg/dL is considered a major risk factor for coronary heart disease (CHD), although women’s risk of CHD increases marginally with HDL cholesterol < 50.
-However, HDL is often interpreted in the context of total cholesterol and LDL concentrations and may be less significant when LDL is low or when the ratio of total cholesterol to HDL, or LDL to HDL, is favorable.

 The mainstay of treatment for hyperlipidemia is dietary and lifestyle modification, followed by drug therapy, as necessary.
 Hyperlipidemia should not be considered refractory to dietary treatment if the therapeutic regimen includes animal products or more than minimal amounts of vegetable oils.
 Such diets do not lower LDL cholesterol concentrations as effectively as high-fiber, low-fat diets that exclude animal products (see Nutritional Considerations below).